Hair Extensions Bonds – Good vs Bad…

 We all know hair extensions can look good or bad at first glance, however, the real proof is in the Bonds!

-How the bonds are applied is fundamental for the following reasons:
+How the bonds are applied is fundamentally important for the following reasons:

-1. To ensure no damage occurs to your natural hair underneath
+- To avoid damage to your natural hair

-I am so fed up of seeing poorly applied bonds, hence my blog on this!
+Over the years I have seen some poorly applied bonds, hence my blog on this!
 I’m talking about keratin bonds as that’s what Bond Hair specialises in.
-The keratin is a natural substance and keratin is found in our hair so it’s not going to cause any allergic reactions, its safe and secures the hair in place for many months.
+Keratin is a natural, protein-based substance found in our hair, so it’s not likely to cause any allergic reactions.
+I favour keratin bonds as the technology is safe and the bonds secure the extensions in place for many months.

-The correct way to apply keratin bonds is the following;
+The correct way to apply keratin bonded extensions

 - Take even small square sections of hair (roughly the same thickness as the strand in which you’re applying) DO NOT put in a triangle shape as this is pulling the hair away from its natural growth pattern.